yongwookim1/UUEF/README.md

 ## Datasets Preparation

-All datasets used in our experiments are publicly available.
+All datasets used in our evlauation framework are publicly available.

 1. Download the [ImageNet-1K dataset](https://image-net.org/download.php).
 You need to register and request access to the dataset for downloading.
 Once approved, you can obtain the training and validation data.
 2. Place the dataset in the "/home/dataset/" directory to match the expected path.
 Alternatively, you can specify the custom path using the --data_dir argument: